 - An email confirmation should be sent to you.
 Print this out and bring it along with the requirements.

-For your little one, here are the general requirements from the DFA.
+To get your child a passport, here are the general Philippine passport requirements for minors from the DFA.

 - Your child’s birth certificate issued by the National Statistics Office (NSO) or original and photocopy of the Certified True Copy (CTC) issued by the Local Civil Registrar (LCR) and duly authenticated by NSO